Empower Your Community to Achieve California’s Climate Goals

 Bring Efficiency to Your Community with Electrification Training

 TECH Clean California offers FREE training sessions on electrification in California.
-By attending one of our training sessions, you’ll learn about the benefits of electrification in residential buildings compared to gas and how to communicate these benefits to your community.
-As an involved community-based organization, you’ll be prepared to answer questions and inform your neighbors about upcoming rebates and incentives.
+By attending one of our training sessions, you will learn about the benefits of electrification compared to gas in residential buildings and how to communicate these benefits to your community.
+As an involved community-based organization, you will be prepared to answer questions and inform your neighbors about upcoming rebates and incentives.

 IMG_9404 (1)